sigifredolaengle/ProcessMiningClass/README.md

     (env_py3.6) $ pip install matplotlib
     (env_py3.6) $ pip install graphviz
+    (env_py3.6) $ pip install networkx

 If you want, you can generate output suitable for requirements file with all installed packages

     (env_py3.6) $ pip freeze

-Optionally, generate a requirements file and then install it in another environment
+Optionally, generate a requirements file and then install it in another environment:

     (env_py3.6) $ pip freeze > requirements.txt

+### Second way for installing

+The second form for installing is simpler and it uses `requirements.txt`:

 	(env_py3.6) $ pip install -r requirements.txt

+### Running Jupyter lab

-Finally, run jupyter lab in the environment `(env_py3.6)`
+Finally, run jupyter lab in the environment `(env_py3.6)`:

 	(env_py3.6) $ jupyter lab

 Then, the local web page of jupyter lab will appear automatically (after some seconds) on your web browser, for example: http://localhost:8889/lab

-For log out from the Jupyter lab running, press `Ctrl-C` in the Terminal, then log out from the environment `env_py3.6` with the instruction
+For log out from the Jupyter lab running, press `Ctrl-C` in the Terminal, then log out from the environment `env_py3.6` with the following instruction:

     (env_py3.6) $ deactivate

-Summarizing
+For erasing the environment:

+	$ rm -rf env_py3.6

+### Summarizing:

 ![](https://github.com/sigifredolaengle/ProcessMiningClass/blob/master/ezgif.com-video-to-gif.gif)